research-dev-eng/data_collection_matplotlib/README.md

     ```bash
     Enter the json file name: result_motion_1h_starlink_down

 3. It also ask you to type the name of the graph you want to sav.
-The graph you'll be saved in **[your project project folder]/graphs/**.
+The graph you'll be saved in **[your project folder]/graphs/**.
   * Example:
     ```bash
     Enter the graph name that you want to save: starlink_download_graph